 They use interregional learning and exchange of experience to catalyse policy change.

-They result in an action plan whose implementation is monitored for one year.
+They result in an action plan whose implementation is monitored for two years.

 The programme manual is the key document for project developers to understand the rationale behind interregional cooperation projects.
 If you haven't downloaded it yet, click this way!